Vanilla Options Explained

-Vanilla options are contracts giving traders the right to buy or sell a specified amount of an instrument, at a certain price on a pre-defined time.
-When trading vanilla options, the trader has the power to control not only the instrument and the amount he trades, but also when and at what price.
-Options can be traded for a day, a week, a few months or even a year.
+Options trading has often been considered a daunting endeavor and a reserve for elite investors but vanilla options have changed this perception.
+Also known as ‘plain vanilla options’ (due to their ease of understanding and simplicity of trading), they are contracts that give traders the right to buy or sell a specified amount of an instrument, at a certain price, at a pre-defined time.
+Vanilla options offer a great and unique way of trading the markets.
+Traders can control the instrument traded and the amount staked, as well as the price and duration of the trade.
+Options can be traded for a day, a week, a few months, or even for a year.

 Trade Vanilla Options with N.1 licensed & regulated broker.

 Here are some of the key terminologies to know when you are trading vanilla options.
 To start with, there are two main types of options: